Choosing a financial advisor is a major life decision that can determine your financial trajectory for years to come.

 By definition, a fiduciary is an individual who is ethically bound to act in another person’s best interest.
 Fiduciary financial advisors must avoid conflicts of interest and disclose any potential conflicts of interest to clients.

-All of the financial advisors on SmartAsset’s matching platform are registered fiduciaries.
+All of the financial advisors on SmartAsset’s matching platform are registered or chartered fiduciaries.
 If your advisor is not a fiduciary and constantly pushes investment products on you, use this no-cost tool to find an advisor who has your best interest in mind.

 While it’s tempting to hire the advisor closest to home or the first advisor in the yellow pages, this decision requires more time.
 Take the time to interview at least a few advisors before picking the best match for you.